Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Introduction

-In this work, we outperform state-of-the-art estimation protocols and provide rigorous guarantees completing desideratum~\eqref{item:Guarantee}.
-We summarize the estimation task and our contributions in \cref{fig:schematic}.
-In particular, they include the first rigorous guarantees for commonly used grouping techniques, see \cref{sec:results}.
+In this work, we improve upon state-of-the-art estimation protocols and provide rigorous guarantees completing desideratum~\eqref{item:Guarantee}.
+We summarize the estimation task and our contributions contained in the Results section in \cref{fig:schematic}.
+In particular, they include rigorous guarantees for commonly used grouping techniques.
 We do so by providing tail bounds on empirical estimators of the state's energy that are compatible with grouping strategies.
 This way, our bound allows us to assess the accuracy and feasibility of typical state-of-the-art measurement schemes.
 We show that minimizing this upper bound is \NP-hard in the number of qubits in the worst case.
 As a heuristic solution, we propose our own measurement scheme which we call \emph{ShadowGrouping} that efficiently makes use of the observables' dominating contributions to the upper bound as well as their respective commutation relations.
 We conclude with an outlook in \cref{sec:discussion}.